isabelcooper/FirstTap/README.md

 Committing to master runs the ci script, regenerating the api docs and deploying to production if all the tests pass.

 The main entrypoint for the file is ./main.ts, which constructs the server (./server/server.ts)

-### Technical suggestions for improvement
-- [ ] local psql testing would be better hooked to a local DB and using some fake data (rather than inMemory), or alternatively in a docker env.
-If further development is needed this may be a wise addition to improve local testing.
-- [ ] app reloads slowly after release - needs investigation to avoid downtime
-- [ ] worth adding front-end form field protection eg for email address, pin code length.
-Seems sensible to do this at the front end, though the current system should handle any attempt to input invalid data into the DB by raising an error.
-- [ ] clock is currently untested as it's almost all standard functionality, but in the interest of full coverage it would be nice to add these.
-- [ ] integrating the payment system into this backend would be a neat solution to avoid multiple calls to the api (to check if there is sufficient budget on the card before taking payment).
-In the meantime however, both the GET and PUT endpoints remain exposed on the /balance endpoint.
-- [ ] add DELETE endpoint to remove employees (and cascade into any linked tables)

-### Quick look at tech stack
-- CircleCI
-- Google AppEngine & Psql Cloud Storage
-- http4js server framework
-- postgrator runs pg migrations
-- mocha/chai testing frameworks
-- raml/html generates documentation
-- uuid generates unique identifiers as session tokens For full dependency list, see [package.json](https://github.com/makersacademy/isabel-cooper-sp/blob/master/package.json)